gearglow/ReptiliaWithATwist/The List.md

 "Once we're finished here, please.
 One last thing - I note that there is a significant amount of liquid assets in the main vault which are not being put to work.
 Is there anything we can do about that right now?"

 "Very astute for one so young," Claymore nodded in approval.
-"Unfortunately, as far as the law is concerned, investment counts as withdrawal, so until you reach your majority neither you nor your guardians can do anything with it."
+"Unfortunately, as far as the law is concerned, investment counts as withdrawal, so until you reach your majority neither you nor your guardians can do anything with it.
+Pity.
+That was mostly old Fleamont's proceeds from selling off his potions company when he retired.
+James, your father, never had a chance to do anything with it either.
+That money's been sitting idle for close to 30 years by now."

 "How about the trust vault?
 What can you do with, say, 25,000 galleons?
 Something with aggressive earning potential, I'd hope.
-At, oh, 40% commission?"
+At, oh, 40% commission?
+That should leave enough interest income for discretionary spending, too."

 "Now you're speaking my language, lad!"
 Claymore laughed.
 "Any particulars, or shall I use my best judgement?"